 “Sure, Miss Vorderbruggen,” I dodged her attack coolly.
 “First thing tomorrow, I’ll rent Voxhaff Grand Arena!
 Till then, though, you’ll have to make your piece with presenting your case here, in this rather small but cozy environment.
 I mean, if you’re here for my services, of course!
-Stop talking and getting down to business seems to take you forever!”
+Stop talking small talk and getting down to business seems to take you forever!”

 She shot me a malicious glare.
 From her look, I thought she was going to reach out and slap my face but she only drew back again to uncross her legs, flashing me with her tiny black lace panties for a second time.
 By the way, it was very hard for her not to do so because the black dress she was wearing was as naughty as hell.
 Its fabric was so light and delicate that the gravity of this planet was simply not enough to keep it to her body.
 I could see every little muscle trembling under the clothing and even the detailed “topography” of her nipples.
 The woman took a picture out of her purse and her gesture seemed alarmingly familiar to me.
 It made me shiver.

 Still watching her, I wondered with a dose of uncertainty whether I would be able to cope with two cases at the same time.
 I had actually made up my mind to stop answering the telephone after Miss Bjornson had left but the device kept ringing so urgently that I eventually caved.
 Now I was sorry about that.
 If Bobby Bjornson had seemed slightly untruthful when we talked earlier, this one here, I felt I wouldn’t trust even if she just wanted to shake hands with me!